LaunchCodeEducation/lchs/src/chapters/functions/boolean-functions.rst

    Start the names of boolean functions with either ``is`` or ``has``, which helps make their purpose more clear.
-For example, reading ``is_int_even(4)`` tells us that the function should answer the question, "Is the integer 4 even?"
+For example, reading ``is_int_even(4)`` tells us that the function should answer the question: "Is the integer 4 even?"

    This convention is so widely used by programmers that it extends to nearly every language.

-Let's look at ``is_int_even`` again to see how we can use the power of ``return`` statements to make it even better.
+Let's look at ``is_int_even`` again to see how we can use the power of ``return`` statements to make it even stronger.

 Since ``return`` ends the function, we can leave out the ``else`` clause and have the same effect.
 If ``integer`` is even, the return statement in line 3